 This summary highlights information contained elsewhere in this prospectus and does not contain all of the information that you should consider in making your investment decision.
 Before deciding to invest in our securities, you should read this entire prospectus carefully, including our filings incorporated by reference herein to which we have referred you in the sections "Where You Can Find Additional Information", "Information Incorporated by Reference" and "Risk Factors", including our financial statements and related notes.
 Unless the context otherwise requires, references in this prospectus to the "Company," "SSH," "we," "us", and "our" refer to Sunshine Heart, Inc.

 Company Overview

-We are an early-stage medical device company focused on developing and commercializing a product portfolio to treat moderate to severe heart failure and related conditions.
+We are an early-stage medical device company focused on commercializing our Aquadex FlexFlow System.